Endpoints

 Auditing

-How we handle logs and monitor our devices for auditing purposes:
+We handle logs and monitor our devices for auditing purposes as follows:

 • The audit system writes important operational and security information that can be both useful for an attacker and a place for an attacker to attempt to obfuscate unwanted changes that were recorded.
 As part of defense-in-depth, the /etc/security/audit_control configuration and the files in /var/audit should be owned only by root with group wheel with read-only rights and no other access allowed.
 ACLs should not be used for these files.